SessionDE/Jarlssen_ChooserWidget/README.md

 Jarlssen_ChooserWidget
 ======================

-Magento extension that gives the ability to create Product, Category, CMS Page and Static Block choosers in generic admin forms.
+Magento extension that gives the ability to create Product, Category, Customer, CMS Page and Static Block choosers in generic admin forms.

 Here you can read my original blog post about the extension: http://www.jarlssen.de/blog/2014/04/24/magento-chooser-widget-add-edit-admin-forms